-The General Recommendation by the MESECVI Committee of Experts1 (CEVI) and this accompanying report are part of MESECVI's mandate and its partnership with the United Nations Population Fund's (UNFPA) regional strategy.
+The General Recommendation by the MESECVI Committee of Experts (CEVI) and this accompanying report form part of MESECVI's mandate and its partnership with the United Nations Population Fund's (UNFPA) regional strategy.
 Together, these efforts aim to assist States in developing and implementing more accurate responses for effectively eradicating these intersectional violences.
 This document results from two complementary processes: a bibliographic review and a regional consultation process with women's organizations and experts.
 The bibliographic review included numerous documents from human rights and development organizations on racism and issues related to the rights of Afro-descendant women, drawing on reports from ECLAC, UNFPA, UN Women, and IACHR, spanning 2003 to 2022 and focusing on various aspects of the situation faced by Afro-descendant populations, particularly women and girls.

-Parallel to the bibliographic review, several rounds of consultations were conducted with representatives of the Network of Afro-Latin American, Afro-Caribbean, and Diaspora Women, the Regional Afro-Feminist School and the Institute on Race, Equality and Human Rights, as well as with various national Afro-descendant women's organizations, such as the Petra Morga Afro-Mexican Foundation, Afro Panamanian Women's Voices, Afro-Caribbean Voices (Nicaragua), Enlace de Mujeres Negras de Honduras, Centro de Desarrollo de la Mujer Negra Peruana (CEDEMUNEP), Kilombo Negrocéntricas (Chile), Colectiva Mujeres (Uruguay), Asociación de Mujeres Afrocolombianas (AMUAFROC), and Centro de Mujeres Afro (Costa Rica).
+Parallel to the bibliographic review, several rounds of consultations were conducted with representatives of the Network of Afro-Latin American, Afro-Caribbean, and Diaspora Women, as well as with various national Afro-descendant women's organizations, such as the Petra Morga Afro-Mexican Foundation, Afro Panamanian Women's Voices, Afro-Caribbean Voices (Nicaragua), Enlace de Mujeres Negras de Honduras, Centro de Desarrollo de la Mujer Negra Peruana (CEDEMUNEP), Kilombo Negrocéntricas (Chile), Colectiva Mujeres (Uruguay), Asociación de Mujeres Afrocolombianas (AMUAFROC), and Centro de Mujeres Afro (Costa Rica).
 Additionally, a specific consultation involving three meetings was organized with Brazilian organizations, including the Coletivo de Mulheres da CONAQ, Rede de Mulheres do Nordeste, Instituto Odara de Mulheres Negras, Geledes, Criola, and Movimento de Mulheres de Manaus, among others.

-This document begins by analyzing the historical impact of colonialism and racism on Afro-descendant women and their forms of resistance.
+This document begins by analyzing the historical impact of colonialism and racism on Afrodescendant women and their forms of resistance.
 It then examines international and regional normative frameworks, the specific violences they endure, and the intersections with economic and social rights that exacerbate their situation.